SirPatschiii/Intranet/README.md

 # Intranet
-A project to create an intranet in a fictional company
+This project aims to create a website as part of Webengineering 1.
+We have chosen an intranet as the theme.